 In 2005, the Foundation finalized a $50 million collaboration with the newly renamed Cummings School of Veterinary Medicine at Tufts University.
 Through this innovative partnership, the Foundation offers support and financial resources to help enable the Cummings School to sustain its global reputation for excellence in veterinary medicine.

-Another of Cummings Foundation's charitable initiatives is the McKeown Scholars Program, through which the Foundation has awarded college scholarships annually, since 1996, to high school seniors, primarily in Woburn and Winchester Massachusetts.
+Another of Cummings Foundation's charitable initiatives is the McKeown Scholars Program, through which the Foundation has awarded college scholarships annually, since 1996, to high school seniors, currently in Woburn and Winchester Massachusetts.
 The merit-based program is designed to encourage improvement in citizenship and writing ability among college-bound students.
-Since 1996, more than $1.5 million in direct scholarship aid has been awarded in several eastern Massachusetts communities.
+Since 1996, more than $1.5 million in direct scholarship aid has been awarded in nine eastern Massachusetts communities.

 The Giving Pledge does not promote any particular charities or causes, and does not encourage joint or collective contributions.
 It is also 100 percent non-political, although on July 18, 2011, the Cummings, along with the Gateses, Buffet, and two dozen other Giving Pledge members, did meet in the White House.
-President Obama chaired the meeting personally for two hours, with considerable discussion on how philanthropists and government agencies might work together to accomplish more.
+President Obama chaired the meeting personally for two hours, with considerable discussion on how philanthropists and government agencies might work together to accomplish more of their assets.

 One fairly common interest among Giving Pledge members is education, including K - 12 education in public schools.
 Obviously, our communities and our country become stronger and more competitive when youth are better prepared to thrive in innovative areas with opportunities for growth.

 Cummings Foundation's grant-making affiliate became active in 2012.
 Details about the grant application process are available on the Grant Information section of this website.
 Please note that all grant requests should be directed through this formal process.

 Retired Massachusetts Legislator